Pat Robertson controversies: Feminism, homosexuality, abortion and liberalism

-Comments on Scotland
+Comments about Scotland

 In 1999, the Bank of Scotland announced a joint venture with Robertson to establish banks in the United States that conduct all business by telephone, a business model that had been successful in the United Kingdom.
-Robertson said that the Church of Scotland and the Scottish Episcopal Church ignored the teachings of Saint Paul because they have ordained gays.
+Robertson said that the Church of Scotland and the Scottish Episcopal Church ignored the teachings of Saint Paul because they had ordained gays.
 Robertson also said that Scotland was "a dark land" overrun by gays.
 In response the Bank of Scotland dropped their plans for a business operation with Robertson, following customer complaints.
-In a press release, Robertson said that "media comments about him had made it impossible to proceed."
+In a press release, Robertson said that "media comments about him had made it impossible to proceed".

 Financial ties to politicians

 An investigation by the Commonwealth of Virginia's Office of Consumer Affairs determined that Robertson "willfully induced contributions from the public through the use of misleading statements and other implications" and called for a criminal prosecution against Robertson in 1999.
 However, Virginia Attorney General Mark Earley, a Republican whose largest campaign contributor two years earlier was Robertson himself, intervened, accepting that Robertson had made deceptive appeals but overruling the recommendation for his prosecution.